Chardan Capital Thinks Applied Genetic Technologies' Stock is Going to Recover

 Chardan Capital Thinks Applied Genetic Technologies’ Stock is Going to Recover

-According to TipRanks.com, Livshits is a top 100 analyst with an average return of 64.9% and a 63.3% success rate.
-Livshits covers the Healthcare sector, focusing on stocks such as Iovance Biotherapeutics, Crispr Therapeutics AG, and Intellia Therapeutics.
+According to TipRanks.com, Livshits is a top 100 analyst with an average return of 60.9% and a 58.8% success rate.
+Livshits covers the Healthcare sector, focusing on stocks such as Iovance Biotherapeutics, Adverum Biotechnologies, and Crispr Therapeutics AG.

-Applied Genetic Technologies has an analyst consensus of Strong Buy, with a price target consensus of $16.67, implying a 339.8% upside from current levels.
-In a report released yesterday, H.C.
+Applied Genetic Technologies has an analyst consensus of Strong Buy, with a price target consensus of $16.67, which is a 363.1% upside from current levels.
+In a report issued on May 6, H.C.
 Wainwright also reiterated a Buy rating on the stock with a $24.00 price target.

 See today’s analyst top recommended stocks >>